Skip to main content

 Opposing the Changes to Car Parking Charges

-The Wyre Forest District Council, under the administration of the Progressive Alliance, a coalition of Liberal Democrats, Independent Health Concern, Independents, Labour and the Green Party councillors, propose as of April to remove free car parking at a number of car parks, introduce evening ca
+The Wyre Forest District Council, under the administration of the Progressive Alliance, a coalition of Liberal Democrats, Independent Health Concern, Independents, Labour and the Green Party councillors, propose as of April to remove free car parking at a number of car parks, introduce evening car p

 David Ross